ianthehenry/hexagain/content/articles/connectivity/fifth-row-edge-template.md

 This play creates a strong threat that white must respond to and, as you might have guessed, sets up a ladder escape that will be useful later on.
-It doesn't matter where white blocks, and to prove it we'll continue as if every point in the path were occupied.
+It doesn't matter where white blocks, so we'll continue as if every point in the path were occupied.

 <script type="application/json">
 (